 According to the three-stage model, debt instruments measured at amortized cost are allocated to stage 1 at initial recognition.
 The expected loss corresponds to the value that can arise from possible default events within the next twelve months (12- month expected loss) after the balance sheet date.
 If there has been a significant increase in the counterparty credit risk since initial recognition, the financial asset is transferred from stage 1 to stage 2.
 Among other things, the default risk is significantly increased if the debtor no longer meets its payment obligations in the short term or if an actual or expected deterioration in the debtor's business results becomes apparent.
 The default risk is then measured on the basis of the probability of default (PD) over the entire remaining term (lifetime PD).
-The impairment corresponds to the value that can arise from stage 1 to stage 2 must take place at the latest when the contractual payments are more than 30 days overdue.
+The impairment corresponds to the value that can arise from possible default events during the remaining term of the financial asset.
+A transfer from stage 1 to stage 2 must take place at the latest when the contractual payments are more than 30 days overdue.
 If there is objective evidence that a financial asset is impaired.
 It must be transferred to stage 3.
 Which is the case if the payments are more than 90 days past due, it is assumed that the debtor is experiencing significant financial difficulties and that there is objective evidence of a loan default.

 In general, the Company only grants intra Group loans.
-The Company has made assessments of the credit risk of its counterparties on January 1, 2019 and December 31, 2019.
+The Company has made assessments of the credit risk of its counterparties on January 1, 2020 and December 31, 2020.
 Based on these assessments all borrowers have the strong capacity to meet their contractual cash flow obligations in the near term.
 Therefore all loans were classified as low credit risk loans and the credit loss allowance was limited to the ECL within twelve months after the balance sheet date (stage 1).
-Furthermore, the management has decided to use a short-cut to calculate the actual ECL, which assumes that the one-year default probability for the loans is that of the lowest investment grade

-BBB as published by Standard & Poor's and that no amount would be recovered in the event of a default.
-The respective calculations resulted in amounts, which were considered to be immaterial by the management, in total EUR 853.129 (2018: EUR 870.608) as shown under note 17.
+Furthermore, the management has decided to use a short-cut to calculate the actual ECL, which assumes that the one-year default probability for the loans is that of the lowest investment grade category BBB as published by Standard & Poor's and that no amount would be recovered in the event of a default.
+The respective calculations resulted in amounts, which were considered to be immaterial by the management, in total EUR 802.937 [2019: EUR 853.129] as shown under note 17.